 Roasted green beans are great with everything from casseroles to grilled chicken, fish, or steak.
 Pair them up with some crusty bread or a baked potato and you've got dinner with a good-for-you healthy side that people will actually want to eat!

-I remember so many afternoons spent snapping green beans on my grandparents’ back steps in Idaho.
+I remember so many afternoons spent snapping green beans on my grandparents' back steps in Idaho.
 During the summer we would harvest huge bucketfuls of green beans from their enormous garden then help can them.
+I learned how to can green beans from my grandparents.

 I still like canned green beans, if I'm honest, but they don't compare to fresh roasted green beans, which are my favorite way of eating them.
 Well, this way and also in Fresh Green Bean Casserole!